aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @InProceedings{Ivanovic_2020_CORL,
-    author = "Ivanovic, Boris and Elhafsi, Amine and Rosman, Guy and Gaidon, Adrien and Pavone, Marco", title = "MATS: An Interpretable Trajectory Forecasting Representation for Planning and Control", booktitle = "CoRL",
+    author = "Ivanovic, Boris and Elhafsi, Amine and Rosman, Guy and Gaidon, Adrien and Pavone, Marco", title = "{MATS}: An Interpretable Trajectory Forecasting Representation for Planning and Control", booktitle = "CoRL",
     year = "2020"
 }